-Futures hit by U.S.-China tension; airlines tumble as Berkshire pulls away
+Wall St returns to losses as Buffett dumps airlines, China tensions flare

-(Reuters) - U.S. stock index futures retreated on Monday after a fresh spat between Washington and Beijing over the origin of the novel coronavirus, while airlines slumped as Berkshire Hathaway dumped its holdings in the sector.
+(Reuters) - U.S. stocks were set to fall on Monday as a U.S.-Chinese spat about the origins of the coronavirus outbreak worsened while billionaire Warren Buffett’s admission he had dumped his airline shares crushed major U.S. carriers.

-Delta Air Lines (DAL.N), American Airlines Co (AAL.O), Southwest Airlines Co (LUV.N) and United Airlines (UAL.O) fell between 8% and 11% in premarket trading, adding to their woes as air travel remains restricted due to the COVID-19 pandemic.
+Delta Air Lines (DAL.N), American Airlines Co (AAL.O), Southwest Airlines Co (LUV.N) and United Airlines (UAL.O) fell between 9% and 11% in premarket, after Berkshire Hathaway (BRKa.N) chief Buffett told reporters of the move over the weekend, saying “the world has changed” for the industry.

-Warren Buffett-backed Berkshire’s (BRKa.N) move also shaved more than 5% off planemaker Boeing Co’s (BA.N) shares.
+The comments, and fall in airline operators, also shaved more than 4.7% off planemaker Boeing Co’s (BA.N) shares.

-Berkshire Hathaway itself posted a record quarterly net loss of nearly $50 billion and said its performance was suffering in several major operating businesses.
-Its shares fell 1.4%.
+Berkshire itself posted a record loss of nearly $50 billion and Randy Frederick, vice president of trading and derivatives for Charles Schwab in Austin, said Buffett’s relatively bleak reading of the market had hit home with investors.

+“I did not get the sense that he sees an enormous amount of opportunity out there right now, but is instead holding up a very high level of cash,” he said.

-Over the weekend, U.S. Secretary of State Mike Pompeo said there was “a significant amount of evidence” that the coronavirus emerged from a Chinese laboratory, but did not dispute U.S. intelligence agencies’ conclusion that it was not man-made.
+On China, U.S. Secretary of State Mike Pompeo said there was “a significant amount of evidence” that the coronavirus emerged from a Chinese laboratory.
 An editorial in China’s Global Times said Pompeo was “bluffing”.

-Pompeo’s statement comes after Wall Street started May on a grim note as President Donald Trump revived a threat of new tariffs against China in response to the COVID-19 pandemic.
+The statements follow a grim start to May for Wall Street last week as President Donald Trump revived the threat of new tariffs against China in response to the COVID-19 pandemic.

 “When you think how nervous markets got about the U.S.-China trade war then if this theme continues you can’t help thinking that the end game is far worse than it would be from a simple trade war,” said Jim Reid, a strategist at Deutsche Bank.